Accessibility 101 for the Hardware Industry

 Assistive technologies can include:

-Yet, those with disabilities are often left out when hardware is designed without a thought for their needs.
+Yet, those with disabilities are often left out when hardware, software, websites, and apps are designed without a thought for their needs.

 By some estimates, one in five people has a disability that affects their daily life.
 Having equal access to technology has a profound, enabling effect for people with disabilities.